 Although HDMI has taken over as the main socket of choice for many manufacturers, optical outputs are still common on games consoles, Blu-ray players, set-top boxes and televisions.
 Optical inputs are found at the amplification or DAC end, e.g. on soundbars and AV receivers.

-Like coaxial, one of the issues with optical is that it doesn’t have enough bandwidth for the lossless audio formats such as Dolby TrueHD or DTS-HD Master Audio soundtracks found on most Blu-rays.
+Like coaxial, one of the issues with optical is that it doesn’t have enough bandwidth for the lossless audio formats such as Dolby TrueHD or DTS-HD Master Audio soundtracks found on most Blu-rays and 4K Blu-rays.
 An optical connection also can’t support more than two channels of uncompressed PCM audio.
 Then there's the threat of damage if an optical cable is bent too tightly.

 What about HDMI?